Negative Feedback Handling

 Impact of Negative Feedback Handling

-An increased understanding experiences by giving end-users a voice, and actually listening to what they have to say.
-This motivates and-users to give more feedback and improve their perception of IT.
+An increased understanding of experience by giving end-users a voice and listening to what they have to say.
+This motivates end-users to provide more feedback and improve their perception of IT.

 About this ITXM Best Practice